mharoruiz/master_thesis/README.md

 This repository contains the replication for "Estimating the effect of the Iberian exception mechanism on different CPI categories for Spain and Portugal."
 It is advice that you take a look at the paper (see HaroRuiz.pdf) before you try to replicate the resutls.

-The repository contains the following:
+The following items are included

 **Files**:
 - results/ with .csv files created after running the scripts
 - workspaces/ wiht .RData files with all resulting variables after running each script
 - data/ with .csv files to perform the analysis
-- functions/ wiht a function to compute synthetic controls **Scripts**:
+- functions/ wiht a function to compute synthetic controls

+**Scripts**:
 - trends_inference.R computes synthetic controls and inference via *iid* and *mb permutations*
 - rmspe_ratios.R computes inference via *RMSPE ratios*